ShaneBByers/memory_project/README.txt

 	./project2

 This program emulates a memory allocation system including malloc and free.
 When the caller requests a block of memory, it will call psumalloc which returns a pointer to a block of memory.
 When the caller is finished using the pointer, it will free it by calling psufree to allow other programs to use that memory.
 This program simulates a simplified version of all of the functions of malloc and free by utilizing a linked list of free nodes.

+The project consisted of writing the entirety of the psumemory.c file.
+All other files were provided already completed.
+The other files exist as a wrapper around psumemory.h and psumemory.c to be able to automatically test the functionality of the written code.